-What official language does the College have about classroom disruption?
+What is the official College language about classroom disruption?

 Code language that guides our responses to classroom disruption can be found in the Student Handbook: A Guide to Civil and Honorable Conduct.

 The Student Code of Conduct specifically forbids disruption or obstruction of teaching, research, administration, disciplinary proceedings other college activities, including its public-service functions on or off campus, or other authorized non-college activities when the act occurs on college premises.
-(Student Handbook, p.12.)
+(Student Handbook, p.11 - 14)

 The Classroom Code of Conduct (from the President's Advisory Committee) covers specific principles of civil conduct expected in a college classroom: